susik17/tetris/README.md

 2. Open a terminal and navigate to the `src` directory that contains the `tetris` package.

-3.Compile the Java source files:
+3. Compile the Java source files:

-bash
    javac tetris/*.java
 4.Run the game with:

-bash
    java tetris.TetrisUI

----

 ## Controls